 This medication is typically used to lower blood pressure.
 It may also be used for the prevention of stroke or for the prevention of heart attacks.
 Even though you may not feel its effects, this medication takes effect within a few hours.Find a Pharmacy

 This medication is typically used only once a day.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 You should take this medication at approximately the same time each day.

 It must be used regularly and continuously to maintain its beneficial effects.
 Be sure to keep an adequate supply on hand.
 If you forget a dose, simply skip it and then take the next dose at the regularly scheduled time.